 - 1. Make your own cactus garden by collecting pieces cut from different kinds of cacti.
 Grow the variety in one single flat container or in separate pots. - 2.
 Visit a fruit market and collect as many local fruits as possible.
 If many fruits are not available, you can collect tomatoes and cucumbers (these are fruits, though we use them as vegetables).
 Make drawings of the different fruits.
 Split the fruits and examine the seeds within.
 Look for any special characteristics in the fruits and their seeds.
-If possible visit the website:
+If possible visit the website: www.saps.plantsci.cam.ac.uk/fscfruit/dispersal.pdf

-www.saps.plantsci.cam.ac.uk/fscfruit/dispersal.pdf

-You can visit a library also to learn about this.
+You can visit a library also to learn about this

-3. Think of ten different fruit-bearing plants.
+- 3. Think of ten different fruit-bearing plants.
 Remember that many vegetables are also fruits of the plants.
 Discuss with your teacher, parents, farmers, fruit growers and agricultural experts (if available nearby) and find out the manner of their dispersal.
-Present your data in the form of a table as shown below:
+Present your data in the form of a table as shown below: - 4.
+Suppose there is one member of a particular kind of organism in a culture dish, which doubles itself in one hour through asexual reproduction.
+Work out the number of members of that kind of organism which will be present in the culture dish after ten hours.
+Such a colony of individuals arising from one parent is called a 'clone'.

-S. No. Name of fruit- bearing plant Agent through which seeds are dispersed Part of or seed which helps in dispersal
+S. No. Name of fruit- Agent throughwhich Part of or seed which

+bearing plant seeds are dispersed helps in dispersal

 1.

 2.

 3.